LieutenantKhaos/LessLush-Grass/README.md

 # Lush Grass

-Lush Grass is a lightweight, vanilla-style client visual mod for Minecraft 1.21.1 on NeoForge.
+Lush Grass is a lightweight client-side visual mod that makes grass blocks and grassy landscapes look more natural and lush while preserving the vanilla style.

 ![Lush Grass before and after comparison](docs/images/before-after.png)

 ## Features

 - Enhances vanilla grass blocks so grasslands look lusher while retaining the vanilla style.
 - Provides a connected-texture appearance for grass blocks, creating more natural visual transitions between adjacent grass blocks.
 - Provides complete snowy grass-block coverage for a cleaner appearance in snowy environments.
 - Renders grass tufts on unobstructed grass blocks to add depth and variety to grasslands.
 - Provides client-side configuration with independent controls for grass-block coverage and grass-tuft rendering.

 ## Requirements

 - Minecraft 1.21.1
-- NeoForge 21.1.152 or newer for Minecraft 1.21.1
+- NeoForge 21.1.152 or newer
-- Java 21

-Server installation is not required.

 ## Configuration